gavieira/bash_misc/trinotate_notes.md

 ```

 * **conf:** Path to [configuration file](https://github.com/Trinotate/Trinotate/blob/master/auto/conf.txt).
-This is the file you will need to change in order to get your custom databases working in Trinotate
+This is where you will add the path to the programs and databases used by Trinotate.
+This is also the file that needs to be modified in order to [get your custom databases working in autoTrinotate](#running-autotrinotate-with-a-custom-swissprot-database)

 ```
 [GLOBALS]